plotly/graph_reference/CONTRIBUTING.md

 # How to contribute?

-## To Add and/or modify keys in graph reference
+## To add and/or modify keys in graph reference

 Clone and/or pull the latest master version:
 ```